corda/corda-docs-portal/content/en/docs/corda-os/1.0/api-vault-query.md

 * Use `trackBy` to obtain a both a current snapshot and a future stream of updates (for a given `QueryCriteria`)

 {{< note >}}
-Streaming updates are only filtered based on contract type and state status (UNCONSUMED, CONSUMED, ALL)
+Streaming updates are only filtered based on contract type and state status (`UNCONSUMED`, `CONSUMED`, `ALL`).

 {{< /note >}}
 Simple pagination (page number and size) and sorting (directional ordering using standard or custom property attributes) is also specifiable.
-Defaults are defined for Paging (pageNumber = 1, pageSize = 200) and Sorting (direction = ASC).
+Defaults are defined for paging (`pageNumber` = 1, `pageSize` = 200) and sorting (`direction` = ASC).

 The `QueryCriteria` interface provides a flexible mechanism for specifying different filtering criteria, including and/or composition and a rich set of operators to include: binary logical (AND, OR), comparison (LESS_THAN, LESS_THAN_OR_EQUAL, GREATER_THAN, GREATER_THAN_OR_EQUAL), equality (EQUAL, NOT_EQUAL), likeness (LIKE, NOT_LIKE), nullability (IS_NULL, NOT_NULL), and collection based (IN, NOT_IN).
 Standard SQL-92 aggregate functions (SUM, AVG, MIN, MAX, COUNT) are also supported.

-There are four implementations of this interface which can be chained together to define advanced filters.
+There are four implementations of this interface which can be chained together to define advanced filters:

-* `VaultQueryCriteria` provides filterable criteria on attributes within the Vault states table: status (UNCONSUMED, CONSUMED), state reference(s), contract state type(s), notaries, soft locked states, timestamps (RECORDED, CONSUMED).>
+* `VaultQueryCriteria` provides filterable criteria on attributes within the **VAULT_STATES** table.
+Filterable attributes include one or more of the following: status (`UNCONSUMED`, `CONSUMED`), state reference, contract state type, notary name, soft locked states, and timestamps (`RECORDED`, `CONSUMED`).
 {{< note >}}
-Sensible defaults are defined for frequently used attributes (status = UNCONSUMED, always include soft locked states).{{< /note >}}
+Sensible defaults are defined for frequently used attributes (`status` = `UNCONSUMED`, always include soft locked states).{{< /note >}}

-* `FungibleAssetQueryCriteria` provides filterable criteria on attributes defined in the Corda Core `FungibleAsset` contract state interface, used to represent assets that are fungible, countable and issued by a specific party (eg. `Cash.State` and `CommodityContract.State` in the Corda finance module).
-Filterable attributes include: participants(s), owner(s), quantity, issuer party(s) and issuer reference(s).>
+* `FungibleAssetQueryCriteria` provides filterable criteria on attributes defined in the Corda Core `FungibleAsset` contract state interface, used to represent assets that are fungible, countable and issued by a specific party (for example, `Cash.State` and `CommodityContract.State` in the Corda finance module).
+Filterable attributes include one or more of the following: participants (exact or any match), owner, quantity, issuer name, and issuer reference.
 {{< note >}}
-All contract states that extend the `FungibleAsset` now automatically persist that interfaces common state attributes to the **vault_fungible_states** table.{{< /note >}}
+All contract states that extend the `FungibleAsset` now automatically persist that interface's common state attributes to the **VAULT_FUNGIBLE_STATES** table.{{< /note >}}

-* `LinearStateQueryCriteria` provides filterable criteria on attributes defined in the Corda Core `LinearState` and `DealState` contract state interfaces, used to represent entities that continuously supercede themselves, all of which share the same *linearId* (eg. trade entity states such as the `IRSState` defined in the SIMM valuation demo).
-Filterable attributes include: participant(s), linearId(s), uuid(s), and externalId(s).>
+* `LinearStateQueryCriteria` provides filterable criteria on attributes defined in the Corda Core `LinearState` and `DealState` contract state interfaces, used to represent entities that continuously supersede themselves, all of which share the same `linearId` (for example, trade entity states such as the `IRSState` defined in the SIMM valuation demo).
+Filterable attributes include one or more of the following: participants, linear ID, UUID, and external ID.
 {{< note >}}
-All contract states that extend `LinearState` or `DealState` now automatically persist those interfaces common state attributes to the **vault_linear_states** table.{{< /note >}}
+All contract states that extend `LinearState` or `DealState` now automatically persist those interfaces' common state attributes to the **VAULT_LINEAR_STATES** table.{{< /note >}}

 * `VaultCustomQueryCriteria` provides the means to specify one or many arbitrary expressions on attributes defined by a custom contract state that implements its own schema as described in the [Persistence](api-persistence.md) documentation and associated examples.
-Custom criteria expressions are expressed using one of several type-safe `CriteriaExpression`: BinaryLogical, Not, ColumnPredicateExpression, AggregateFunctionExpression.
-The `ColumnPredicateExpression` allows for specification arbitrary criteria using the previously enumerated operator types.
-The `AggregateFunctionExpression` allows for the specification of an aggregate function type (sum, avg, max, min, count) with optional grouping and sorting.
+Custom criteria expressions are expressed using one of the following type-safe forms of
+`CriteriaExpression`: `BinaryLogical`, `Not`, `ColumnPredicateExpression`, and `AggregateFunctionExpression`.
+The `ColumnPredicateExpression` allows for the specification of arbitrary criteria using the previously enumerated operator types.
+The `AggregateFunctionExpression` allows for the specification of an aggregate function type (`SUM`, `AVG`, `MAX`, `MIN`, `COUNT`) with optional grouping and sorting.
 Furthermore, a rich DSL is provided to enable simple construction of custom criteria using any combination of `ColumnPredicate`.
-See the `Builder` object in `QueryCriteriaUtils` for a complete specification of the DSL.>
+See the `Builder` object in `QueryCriteriaUtils` for a complete specification of the DSL.
 {{< note >}}
 custom contract schemas are automatically registered upon node startup for CorDapps.
 Please refer to{{< /note >}}
 [Persistence](api-persistence.md) for mechanisms of registering custom schemas for different testing purposes.

-All `QueryCriteria` implementations are composable using `and` and `or` operators.
+All `QueryCriteria` implementations are composable using `AND` and `OR` operators.

 All `QueryCriteria` implementations provide an explicitly specifiable set of common attributes:

-* State status attribute (`Vault.StateStatus`), which defaults to filtering on UNCONSUMED states.
+* A state status attribute (`Vault.StateStatus`), which defaults to filtering on `UNCONSUMED` states.
-When chaining several criterias using AND / OR, the last value of this attribute will override any previous.
+When chaining several criteria using `AND` or `OR`, the last value of this attribute will override any previous value.
 * Contract state types (`<Set<Class<out ContractState>>`), which will contain at minimum one type (by default this will be `ContractState` which resolves to all state types).
 When chaining several criteria using `and` and `or` operators, all specified contract state types are combined into a single set.